Aggravated Battery Criminal Defense Attorney to Fight your Fort Lauderdale charge

 Facing Aggravated Battery and criminal charges can feel intimidating and overwhelming, but Rossen Law Firm is ready to lend you and your loved ones a helping (and expert) hand.

-What is an Aggravated Battery Crime?
+What is an Aggravated Battery Crime in Florida?

 In legal terms, Aggravated Battery is the deliberate touching of another person that causes great bodily harm or permanent disfigurement, or a battery using a deadly weapon.

-CONSEQUENCES OF AGGRAVATED BATTERY CRIMES
+CONSEQUENCES OF AGGRAVATED BATTERY CRIMES IN FLORIDA

-Aggravated Battery is generally classified as a second-degree felony, punishable by up to 15 years in prison or 15 years of probation, and up to $10,000 in fines.
+Aggravated Battery is generally classified as a second-degree felony in Florida, punishable by up to 15 years in prison or 15 years of probation, and up to $10,000 in fines.
 The penalties for Aggravated Battery increase significantly when the issue involves a person with or using a gun.
 If a gun is involved, Florida’s 10-20-Life Law will mandate prison time upon a conviction depending on the extent of harm caused.